Stinrb/Stinrb/README.md

 # 😑 Justin Reinnard ![](https://komarev.com/ghpvc/?username=Stinrb)
 🎓 Bachelor of Science in Psychology
 📜 Licensed Psychometrician (2017)
+📜 Google Data Analytics Professional Certificate

 # 👤 About Me
-- Transitioning into Data Analytics with a foundation in psychology and human behavior.
+- Data Analytics with a foundation in psychology and human behavior.
 - Driven by a strong interest in problem-solving, uncovering data-driven insights, and presenting findings through clear and meaningful storytelling.

 # 💻 Tech Stack